Eboreg/image2ascii/README.md

 ### CLI

 Installation per instructions above creates an `image2ascii` command; run it for more info.
-Play around with various combinations of `--invert`, `--invert-colors`, and `--swap-bw`, until the results are to your liking. `--crop` is also highly recommended.
+Play around with various combinations of `--invert`, `--invert-colors`, `--contrast`, `--brightness`, and `--color-balance`, until the results are to your liking. `--crop` is also highly recommended.

 ### HTML